carbonsir/FCHNet/README.md

 |---|---|---|
 | FCHNet prediction maps | https://pan.baidu.com/s/1esOes8En-lfgAugIYQvs4A?pwd=wpe7 | wpe7 |
 | FCHNet trained model | `https://pan.baidu.com/s/TODO` | TODO |

-> Note: Zenodo DOI is recommended for long-term access and citation.
-The DOI will be updated after the official release is archived.

 ---